Draguignan: Rail transport

 Since 1981, the closest railway station is Les Arcs–Draguignan, which is served by the TGV and is located twelve kilometers from the city center.
 Bus shuttles have been set by the agglomeration community of Draguignan from the former railway station of Draguignan, which was converted into a bus station.
 Draguignan train station features two turnstiles: one for SNCF and another for the transport of the agglomeration.

+Another station is currently under development in the municipality of Le Muy.

 Public transport services

+TEDBUS

 Urban transports are managed by the TED community, which offers three urban lines as well as lines to other municipalities such as Les Arcs-Draguignan, Ampus, Flayosc, Le Muy and Lorgues.
 The buses of the General Council of the Var serve from Draguignan the cities of Toulon, Brignoles, Aups, Fayence, Fréjus and Le Luc.

 A project by BHNS is being studied, to connect Draguignan city center to Les Arcs-Draguignan station in 17 minutes instead of 25 minutes currently.
+Currently, TEDBUS line 5 provides access to the station.